Wild Boar Seen Limping Near NTU Due To Missing Foot, Sad Sight Breaks Netizens’ Hearts

 In response to queries on where the video was taken, Ms Tini said it was near NTU.

 It turns out that others had also seen a boar with a missing foot around NTU.
-Hopefully it’s the same one, as if not that means there are more boars with missing feet.
+Hopefully it’s the same one.

 In fact, there’s actually a wild boar family near NTU — could the poor boar whose foot was decapitated belong to them?